Why Some Personal Injury Cases Go to Trial

 Posted on Thursday, November 10th, 2022 at 3:56 pm

 Many personal injury cases settle outside of court.
 A trial isn’t necessary when the plaintiff and defendant agree on a settlement during negotiations.
 Typically, avoiding trial is more cost-effective and gives each party more control over the case’s outcome.
+Some personal injury cases go to trial when the plaintiff believes the settlement was inadequate.

-Since accident victims might fear the risk of going to trial and potentially losing, settling for inadequate compensation is common.
+Since accident victims might fear going to trial and potentially losing, settling for inadequate compensation is common.
 If claimants haven’t hired a lawyer, they might believe the offer in front of them is the best they will get.
 However, having an experienced legal team to help with the process allows injured plaintiffs the opportunity to take their cases further.
 Rejecting settlements that are too low and proceeding to trial is the more attractive option.

 The most common reasons personal injury cases go to trial are: